 - Applicants for residency must establish that their presence in Florida during the requisite 12-month qualifying period was for the purpose of maintaining a bona fide domicile, rather than for the purpose of maintaining a mere temporary residence or abode incident to enrollment at an institution of higher education.

 - Evidence of legal residence and its duration shall include clear and convincing documentation that residency in Florida was for a minimum of twelve (12) consecutive months prior to the student's initial enrollment in the College of Medicine.
-Residence for tuition purposes requires the establishment of legal (documentary) ties to the state of Florida.
+Residency for tuition purposes requires the establishment of legal (documentary) ties to the state of Florida.

 Claiming Florida Residency